• Skip to primary navigation

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @gimmesomegrilling or #gimmesomegrilling so I can see your grilling masterpieces!

-Ribs prepared with the 3 2 1 method.
-Prepared with a dry rub, then placed on the smoke, brushed with BBQ sauce and then enjoyed by you!
+Prepared with a dry rub, placed on the smoker, brushed with BBQ sauce and then enjoyed by you!

 Prep:20 minutes mins